-Evidence on the effects of screening at longer intervals (5 or more years) is limited to a single trial (POBASCAM).
-Only the FOCAL trial directly compared screening outcomes of hrHPV testing at different screening intervals (2 vs 4 years), but final results of this trial have not been published.
-All other trials of primary screening or cotesting screened at 2 to 3 year intervals.
-CIN3+ rates in these trials were low (highest cumulative detection rate 1.6%), with marked declines in detection in the second round of screening, supporting the clinical consensus on screening with hrHPV primary or cotesting range not more frequently than every 3-5 years.
+Evidence on the effects of screening at longer intervals (≥5 years) is limited to a single trial (POBASCAM).
+Only the FOCAL trial directly compared screening outcomes of hrHPV testing at different screening intervals (2 vs. 4 years), but final results of this trial have not been published.
+All other trials of primary testing or cotesting screened at 2- to 3-year intervals.
+CIN3+ rates in these trials were low (highest cumulative detection rate was 1.6%), with marked declines in detection in the second round of screening, supporting the clinical consensus on screening with hrHPV primary testing or cotesting no more frequently than every 3 to 5 years.
 A modeling study conducted for the USPSTF provides additional information on projected outcomes based on screening tests used, screening age range, and screening intervals.